-My first several wives would argue that I'm not the best source of relationship advice - but pedagogically I'm on solid ground.
+Come to think of it, that may not be great relationship advice - but pedagogically I'm on solid ground.
 Nothing tricks your brain into learning like pretending you care and asking really good questions.
-And nothing's more exciting for a teacher than teenagers coming up with meaningful, unexpected, thoughtful questions - sometimes questions you can't possibly answer!
-Maybe, with enough information, enough time, enough understanding, they could begin to answer them - or maybe not.
+And nothing's more exciting as a teacher than teenagers coming up with meaningful, unexpected, thoughtful questions - sometimes questions you can't possibly answer.
+Maybe, with enough information, enough time, enough understanding,they could begin to answer them - or maybe not.
 Isn't it great?

 Usually we begin with something easy - provocative, but accessible.
 I like photographs as a first step: